MediaLabUniovi/Sensor-Cooper/README.md

 | - | Bat Conn | - | Bat Conn |
 | - | - | USB | USB |

+> [!TIP]
-_The PCB offers the possibility to connect a button between GPIO23 and GND to be programmed as desired_
+> The PCB offers the possibility to connect a button between GPIO23 and GND to be programmed as desired

 **Libraries:**